To fully use this screen, you must add the following permission to your account:

 Armor Support, you, or someone on your account can open a support ticket that can eventually evolve into an incident.

-To learn more about the Security Incident screen, see:
+To learn more about the Security Incidents screen, see ANYWHERE Incidents.

 Under Security Alerts Needing Attention, you can click a specific incident, and then you will be redirected to the Security Incident screen with the table already filtered.